 No. Microsoft InfoPath was a solution to create customizable forms that can enable automated workflows, whereas Microsoft Forms is a basic, lightweight app for quickly collecting information via surveys and quizzes.

-Microsoft InfoPath is being replaced by SharePoint Lists, Flow, and PowerApps – modern solutions for digitizing traditional company forms, automating workflows, and transforming business processes.
+Microsoft InfoPath is being replaced by SharePoint Lists, Power Automate, and PowerApps – modern solutions for digitizing traditional company forms, automating workflows, and transforming business processes.
 Learn more.

 Other related information